ncdc/kcp-glbc/argocd-glbc-plugin/README.md

 Show the logs of the plugin.
 It might take a moment for the pod to start.

 `make argocd-cmp-logs`

+Show the logs for the glbc-controller

+`make argocd-glbc-logs`

 Create an ArgoCD Application pointing to this repo